EleonGameStudiosSA/OfficialEmpyrionDiscord/.github/contributing.md

 - Do not modify the Intro key and its value
 - Discord uses Markdown formatting

+Discord has a 2000 character limit per message.
+The bot is able to split messages in multiple messages, this is done per 2000 characters.
+If you provide info longer then then this, please structure your info in a good way (example [ReplaceBlocksCommand](https://github.com/EleonGameStudiosSA/OfficialEmpyrionDiscord/blob/main/FAQSelectMenu/PublicInformation.yaml)).

 You are able to create new keys with new info.
 If you do so be sure to mention this info in your pull-request so the menu can be updated with this.

 ### Note: